Your shopping cart is empty!

-The printer sports an electronic driven dual extrusion system with end-of-the-filament detection, quality optical end-stops, air-filtration system, and more.
+The printer sports an electronic driven dual extrusion system with a filament end sensor, quality optical end-stops, flexible magnetic build plate, air filtration mechanism, and more.
 The functioning extruder is backed by advanced technology that automatically retracts the idle nozzles.
 The resume printing option allows recovering prints from where they left off.
-The printer provides wireless connectivity over Wi-Fi.
-The connectivity options alongside the remote monitoring control improve usability.
+The printer supports wireless control over Wi-Fi.
+Plus, the connectivity options alongside the remote monitoring control improve usability.
+The advanced IdeaMaker software provides numerous handy tools, such as automated support customization.
 The closed design makes the Pro2 quiet and safe.
-The machine is ideal for professionals but it is also a good choice for makers and hobbyists.
-Find more about it in the following review.
+The new machine is ideal for professionals but it is also a good choice for makers and hobbyists.

 The Raise3D Pro2 has 4 interchangeable nozzles of 0.2, 0.4, 0.6, 0.8 mm in diameter, giving you the best balance between speed and detail.

-The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.
+The print head runs on rods with linear bearings, making the design more simple, lightweight, and effective—all characteristics that are desirable in a 3D printer.

-The build area of 12 x 12 x 11.8 inches (305 x 305 x 300 mm) lets you print just about anything.
+The large build area of 12 x 12 x 11.8 inches (305 x 305 x 300 mm) lets you print just about anything.

 For some items, package content may change.
 In case of any questions, please get in touch.

-Raise3D Pro2 is available in black.
+The Raise3D Pro2 is available in black.
 Its stylish look makes it ideal for both home and professional use.

 The printer dimensions are 24.4 x 23.2 x 29.9 inches (620 x 590 x 760 mm).
 It weighs 97 lb (44kg).
 The spool holder is mounted inside.